raven-bootcamp/week2-homework-portfolio/README.md

 Having said that, if we do not yet have enough work to fill in the required slots, we can use placeholder images and text and update it later.

 ## Acceptance Criteria
-These are the criteria that we need to follow:
+This is the list of Acceptance Criteria that we need to follow:
 ```
 GIVEN I need to sample a potential employee's previous work
 WHEN I load their portfolio